mono-logo

 Step 2: Setup bank mandate

 i.
 E-mandate: In this type of mandate, the payer is provided with two account numbers (i.e Fidelity and Paystack-Titan accounts) as authorization transfer accounts when creating Direct Debit e-mandates, which requires funding of N50 to complete the approval process.
+The N50 charged for this process can't be modified, this fee goes to NIBSS.

 ii.
 Signed mandate: On the other hand, for a signature mandate, the user must provide a signature for approval, and the payer's bank typically contacts the payer to confirm the mandate's approval.